miharekar/mrsi-gallery/README.md

 Browser Support
 -------

-It works super fast in modern browsers ([bg-size support](http://www.w3schools.com/cssref/css3_pr_background-size.asp) & [transition support](http://www.w3schools.com/cssref/css3_pr_transition.asp)) fast in a bit outdated browsers and acceptable in others.
-Should work even on outdated browsers but has not (yet) been tested.
+It works super fast in modern browsers ([bg-size support](http://www.w3schools.com/cssref/css3_pr_background-size.asp) & [transition support](http://www.w3schools.com/cssref/css3_pr_transition.asp)), fast in a bit outdated browsers, and acceptable in others.
+Should work even in outdated browsers but has not (yet) been tested.

 Why?
 -------

-I needed HTML5 full screen gallery for my new website ([WIP](http://mr.si/index2.php)) but I didn't find anything that uses all the modern technologies available so I made one myself.
+I needed HTML5 full screen gallery for my new website ([WIP](http://mr.si/index2.php)) but I didn't find any that uses all the modern technologies now available so I made mrsi-gallery.

 How far are we?
 -------